 Mechanics of machines - Contents

-This series of tutorials under the heading Mechanics of machines is concerned with the mechanics of simple mechanisms, primarily the slider and crank mechanism for which methods of analysis for displacement, velocity, acceleration, inertia forces and associated input and output torques can be applied to a wide range of other mechanisms.
+This series of tutorials under the heading Mechanics of machines is concerned with the mechanics of simple mechanisms, primarily slider and crank mechanisms for which methods of analysis for displacement, velocity, acceleration, inertia forces and associated input and output torques can be applied to a wide range of other mechanisms.
+There are also two tutorials covering basic kinematics of four bar mechanisms

 The level is broadly equivalent to the early years of an engineering first degree.
 The tutorials are not a substitute for a text book or formal lecture notes but might help in understanding tricky points of detail not necessarily mentioned elsewhere.